Dense Video Object Captioning from Disjoint Supervision: Experimental Evaluation

 Our task consists of captioning, detection and association.
 Therefore, we also define an additional ``Captioning Accuracy'' (CapA) term as:

-which uses three popular image-captioning metrics~\cite{chen2015microsoft}, and $TP'$ are the true-positive detection pairs that have caption annotations (as discussed in \refsec{downstream-datasets}).
+which uses three popular image-captioning metrics~\citep{chen2015microsoft}, and $TP'$ are the true-positive detection pairs that have caption annotations (as discussed in \refsec{downstream-datasets}).
 Note that for compatibility with HOTA, we follow DetA and AssA and compute CapA separately per-object on each frame.
 The final metric is then $\text{CHOTA} = \sqrt[3]{\text{DetA} \cdot \text{AssA} \cdot \text{CapA}}$, effectively adding a captioning term to the HOTA metric.
-Further details are in the supplement.

-\textbf{Frame mAP-METEOR (\apm).} We additionally reuse the evaluation metric for dense object captioning in images from Visual Genome~\cite{krishna2017visual}.
-Note that we avoid the captioning threshold for objects without captioning annotations, as detailed in \supplement{apm-details}.
-As the original metric was developed for images, it is computed separately on each frame.
+We include further details and code in \supplement{additional_exp_detail}, along with results using the image dense object captioning metrics, mAP-METEOR (\supplement{apm-details}).